bondy-io/bondy/doc/guides/configuration/migrating_from_1.0.0-rc.65.md

 ## Result

-You have a `bondy.conf` (and, if applicable, `advanced.config`) that this release accepts, and a plan for recreating your realm and security state on a freshly provisioned cluster.
+You have a `bondy.conf` (and, if applicable, `advanced.config`) that this release accepts.
+Your data moves separately, through the backup and import described in step 1.
 To confirm your file is complete before deploying it, start a node with it: an unrecognised or mistyped key fails boot immediately, naming the key and suggesting the closest valid one.
 If you're building from source, `config/bondy.conf.defaults` (regenerate it